macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Xcode Command Line Tools

-Command Line Tools for Xcode (like git, rsync, compilers) are important for coding and development, they can be installed by:
+Command Line Tools for Xcode (like git, rsync, compilers) are important for coding and development, they can be installed by entering the following command in the terminal:

 xcode-select --install